muqadask777-hub/assignment--css/readme.md

 ```
 ## Q9: Explain CSS Transitions and Animations.
 ### Points Covered
- * **A transition needs a trigger — what are common triggers?** Common triggers are actions like **:hover** (mouse over) or **:focus** (clicking inside an input).
+ * **A transition needs a trigger — what are common triggers?**

+   Common triggers are user actions like **:hover** or **:focus**.
- * **Can you have multiple transitions on one element?** Yes, you can add commas to transition multiple properties (like transition: width 0.3s, color 0.2s).
+ * **Can you have multiple transitions on one element?**

+   Yes, you can add commas to transition multiple properties together (like transition: width 0.3s, color 0.2s).
- * **What does animation-iteration-count: infinite do?** It makes the animation loop **forever** without stopping.
+ * **What does animation-iteration-count: infinite do?**

+   It makes the keyframe animation loop **forever** without stopping.
- * **Why is animating transform faster than animating width?** transform is handled by the graphics card (GPU) and doesn't force the browser to recalculate the page layout.
-Changing width makes the browser re-render the whole layout, which can slow down the site.
+ * **Why is animating transform faster than animating width?**

+   transform is handled by the GPU without causing a page layout recalculation.
+Changing width forces a slow layout redraw.
 ### Code Task
 ```css
 .cool-card {